mbr/crypto-for-nerds/index.rst

 The section above describes the structure of the setup, a master key is only used to generate subkeys for every day use, while collecting signatures from others.
-Security is greatly enhanced by storing the master key on a seperate device without direct internet access that is only used for key generation.
+Security is greatly enhanced by storing the master key on a seperate device without direct internet access that is only used for key generation (see `air gap <http://en.wikipedia.org/wiki/Air_gap_(networking)>`_).
 While it is not impossible for a determined attacker to gain access to these, it is much harder than "just" compromising a machine with network access.

 The Raspberry Pi is chosen here as a pragmatic choice - it is small, cheap, readily available and should provide a good increase in security [7]_.